People convicted of Nevada crimes can apply to the Pardons Board to get their sentence commuted (reduced). Examples of commutation are:

 - any other relevant information

-The defendant must submit the application to the Board at least 90 days before the Board’s next meeting in order to be considered at the meeting (unless the Governor makes an exception).
+The defendant must apply to the Board at least 90 days before the Board’s next meeting to be considered at the meeting (unless the Governor makes an exception).

 Nevada Pardons Board